 The review criteria for this RFP are essentially the same as those used by Federal agencies such as the NIH, NSF and the Department of Education.
 In addition to these common criteria, the following specific criteria apply to this particular RFP:

-- Scientific, technical, or clinical significance and originality (innovation) of proposed research.
+· Scientific, technical, or clinical significance and originality of proposed research

-- Appropriateness and adequacy of the research design and methodology proposed to conduct the research (approach).
+· Appropriateness and adequacy of the research design and methodology proposed to conduct the research

-- Qualifications and research experience of the Principal Investigator and research team, particularly, but not exclusively, in the area of the proposed research (investigator).
+· Qualifications and research experience of the Principal Investigator and staff, particularly, but not exclusively, in the area of the proposed research.

-- Availability of the resources (environment) necessary to perform the research
+· Availability of the resources necessary to perform the research

-The KUMC RI Research Committee in conjunction with the Faculty Assembly Research Committee will seek peer review of proposals through a committee composed of investigators from Frontiers institutions.
+The KUMC RI Research Committee in conjunction with the Faculty Assembly Research Committee will seek peer review of proposals by qualified research-intensive faculty.
 Applicants may submit the names of up to three (3) persons they wish to exclude as reviewers, although no assurances can be made.
-The KUMC RI Research Committee and Frontiers Pilot Studies Program Steering Committee (not the review committee) will make the final determination on funding based, in part, on the reviews/critiques submitted by Frontiers peer-reviewers, potential for future funding, and other priorities (such as promotion of team science and research on the science of translation) with respect to available resources.
+Final scores will be assigned by the Frontiers Institutional Voting Panel, and the final determination on funding will be made by the Frontiers Funding Council which included member from the RI Research Committee, Faculty Assembly Research Committee, and various stakeholders representing KUMC funding programs.
 It is possible that successful proposals will be funded from multiple sources.

 Key Deadline Dates and Details